 From the audience, comments were received from the following citizens: Norean Martin, Tom Stillings, Lee Scott, Gerry Sell, Becky Norris, Sue Calu, Tom Welch, Deb Magennis, Bruce Bigelow and Wes Cowell.
 All were basically opposed to the proposed ordinance amendments.
 Tina Norris Fields was in support of the Ordinance.
 Also from the Township Planning Commission and Zoning Board of Appeals, comments were heard from Pat Keelan, Ralph Houghton and Bob Spencer, also all opposed to the amendments, even stating that Section 2.16 should be eliminated.
 Township Planner Chris Grobbel explained that the intent was to fix a problem found by the Zoning Administrator and the ZBA, and the Planning Commission decided to fix it.
 The change was not intended to over-rule state or federal authorities.
 The intent was to prevent big structures by limiting square footage of decks.

 Letters were read into the record received from Becky Norris, recommending the proposed amendments be sent back to the Planning Commission to revisit language; the Antrim County Planning Department, opposed as the amendments are incompatible with the Antrim County Master Plan; Christine Crissman, Executive Director of the Watershed Center, who provided alternative solutions to “mitigate the adverse impact to water quality resulting from waterside decks and porches”; and Bruce Laidlaw, who believes the Board should ask the Planning Commission to consider amendment revisions which won’t impact shoreline appearances and which take into account the changing Lake Michigan water levels.
 A Letter from Wes Cowell was not read, at his request, in that most of what was said in the letter was said tonight at the meeting.
 With no other comments, the Motion by Schultz to close the Public Hearing at 8:10 pm was seconded and passed 5-0.
 She thanked the participants for their orderly discussion.
+“Public Comments were recorded by Christine Olsen, Recording Secretary, and are available at the Clerk’s office and on the township website, torchlaketownship.org.”

 Zoning Ordinance Amendment Board discussion: Goossen recommended sending the amendments back to the Planning Commission or even removing them totally.
 Amos stated he doesn’t agree with going into the setbacks.
 You should be able to walk the shoreline.
 Windiate felt it important to consider the comments made tonight.
 The amendments need more work.
 With no further discussion, the Motion by Goossen to remand this back to the Planning Commission for legal clarity on who has jurisdiction, and to determine the jurisdiction rights of the owner to get to the waterfront was seconded and passed 5-0.
 Once this is information is obtained, we will know how to move forward.